About Simon Brock

 The seed is sown

-After spending some time volunteering as a clogger at the Colne Valley Museum, including learning more tips from another clog maker and leatherworker, Phil Howard, I dedicated myself full time to learning leatherworking (in which I am 90-odd per cent self-taught).
+After spending some time volunteering as a clogger at the Colne Valley Museum, including learning more tips from another clog maker and leatherworker, Phil Howard, from 2011 I dedicated myself full time to learning leatherworking (in which I am 90-odd per cent self-taught).

 The development of Leather for Folkies